jantwisted/bitwielderblog/posts/i-saw-a-little-elf-lets-catch-him.rst

 .. image:: /galleries/i-saw-a-little-elf/elf-meme.jpg

-This is going to be a long post, just hold your breath.
-This is how I figured it out.
-First, I did a google search (I'm smart), and yes, some people have already solved it, however the solutions have less information on what the problem really is.
+This is going to be a long post, just hold your breath and let me explain how I figured it out.
+First, I did a google search (I'm smart), and yes, some people have already solved it, however they have less information on what the problem really is.
 Then I started to understand the problem with my own.
 Here's the problem.
 (I have removed 90% of message body to make it small and clear)

 * URL : https://ringzer0team.com/challenges/15